 This approach is also how we anticipated and positioned correctly for the U.S. market carnage of Q4 2018.
-We alerted our research clients the week of September 24 (we are happy to provide that week’s reports to anyone who asks; simply drop us a line) and were positioned correctly heading into October’s “sea of red”.
+We alerted our research clients the week of September 24 and were positioned correctly heading into October’s “sea of red”.

 If you want to be a consistently successful investor, you must forget what you’ve always been told by the “Old Institution” and embrace a new way of analyzing economic and financial market data.